-Use of MATLAB is recommended,1 especially if you have not programmed before, but you are free to write your programs in any computing language whatsoever.
-Python, Julia,2 R,3 C, C++, Mathematica,4 Maple5 and Haskell have been used by several students in the past, and Excel has been used for plotting graphs of computed results.
+Use of Matlab is recommended,1 but you are free to write your programs in any computing language whatsoever.
+Python, Julia,2 R,3 C, C++, Mathematica,4 Maple 5 and Haskell have been used by several students in the past, and Excel has been used for plotting graphs of computed results.
 The choice is your own, provided your system can produce results and program listings for inclusion in your report.6